Soralsei/rr100-rhoban/doc/documentation.md

 ## Docker basics
-This section is useful for those who aren't familiar with Docker and either don't have access to a PC running Ubuntu 18.04 or want to avoid installing every dependency of this project to their computer by keeping it in a standalone container.
+This section is useful for those who aren't familiar with Docker and don't have access to a PC with an Ubuntu version that is incompatible with ROS Noetic (for example Ubuntu 22.04) or want to avoid installing every dependency of this project to their computer by keeping it in a standalone container.
 <details>
 <summary>Click here to expand</summary>